performant-software/Neatline/docs/final/neatline-stylesheets.md

 ## Getting started with stylesheets

-Let's see how this works in practice.
-All exhibits have a built-in stylesheet (which can always be left empty, if you don't want to use the feature):

-  1. Open the editing environment for an exhibit.
-  2. Click on the **Styles** tab.
-Right under the tab, you'll see a code editor labelled "Stylesheet," which is where you can enter in the styling rules for the exhibit.

 Let's start by defining some basic, generic styles for the each of the precincts, which are all represented as dots on the map:

 ```css